merll/docker-map/docs/index.rst

 Features
 ========

-* Creation of complex `Dockerfile`'s through Python code, including variables.
+* Creation of complex `Dockerfile`'s through Python code.
 * Simplified transfer of build resources (Context) to the Remote API.
+* Configuration of container landscapes, including dependencies between containers.
+* Consistency check of shared volume paths and re-creation of inconsistent or outdated containers.
 * Utility client functions.
-* Configuration of container creation and start environments, including dependencies.
-* Usage of volume aliases and simplified sharing.

 Contents